burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 # Introduction

 On that technical note, we would like to share complete information regarding the C programming language and all primary C++ programming language standards: C++03/98, C++11, C++14, C++17, C++20, and C++23.
-If you do not know C++, this note is less likely for you because it contains subtle technical details for people who are at least familiar with it a bit.
+If you do not know C++, this note is less likely for you, because it contains subtle technical details for people who are at least familiar with it a bit.
 Here "know" has a weak sense.
 We have also tried to appeal in that note to people with a not-so-big background in C++.

 Do not get us wrong.
-If you have never seen the C++ language to obtain knowledge, we recommend first dedicating some time to reading original books by the original author of C++ Language [Bjarne Stroustrup](https://www.stroustrup.com/).
+If you have never seen the C++ language to obtain knowledge, we recommend first dedicating some time to reading original books written by the original author of C++ Language [Bjarne Stroustrup](https://www.stroustrup.com/).
 It would be only more effective for you.
 In recent years, [Bjarne Stroustrup](https://www.stroustrup.com/) has made a lot of effort by providing easy-to-read books such as ["Principles and Practice Using C++"](https://www.stroustrup.com/programming.html) and ["A Tour of C++ (Second Edition)"](https://www.stroustrup.com/Tour.html).
 We highly recommend for whom this language is new to first read any of those books.

 If you're unsure whether you should learn C++ or not, then maybe the example presented in section *[Why learn C++ if I know Python (Toy Example)](#why-learn-c-if-i-know-python-toy-example)* of this document will bring some consideration to your mind.
 C++ language is complex, but currently, it's one of the fastest (in terms of execution speed in CPU) high-level, general-purpose programming languages in the world.
 It can be observed from comparison tests such as [benchmarksgame-team.pages.debian.net/benchmarksgame](https://benchmarksgame-team.pages.debian.net/benchmarksgame/performance/binarytrees-cpu.html) and checking the language in which compute demanding applications in your domain have been written.
 In our experience in most cases, it will be C or C++.

 Sometimes you must write software for a software platform (Java Virtual Machine, JavaScript Engine, Python interpreter).
 This is the case for instance when you can not execute real code in a target computing machine for some reason.
-In such circumstances, the de facto standard can be another programming language: not C and not C++ at all or a dialect of C or C++.
+In such circumstances, the de facto standard can be another programming language - not C and not C++ at all, and not a dialect of C or C++.
 Analyzing when it is good or bad to limit users from using C++ or any compiled language is out of the scope of that technical note.

 However, it is important to note that there is a notion of a programming language (in a very strong sense) that converts algorithms into the language of a computing machine.
-If Language always requires a software platform to operate - it is not a programming language (See https://www.stroustrup.com/bs_faq.html#Java or https://www.stroustrup.com/bs_faq.html#Csharp for a discussion about this).
+If Language always requires a software platform to operate - it is not a programming language according to this possible definition (See https://www.stroustrup.com/bs_faq.html#Java or https://www.stroustrup.com/bs_faq.html#Csharp for a discussion about this).

 This note is mainly based on materials from the [references](#references) section and personal experience.
 We think that information can be helpful for three categories of people:

 * People who want to refresh or go deep into several classical language constructions of C++
-* Obtain a pretty in-depth overview of new features from C++11/14/17/20/23
+* People who want to obtain a pretty in-depth overview of new features from C++11/14/17/20/23
 * Elements of this note can be useful for people who need to support (legacy) C++03 or C99 code base

 Finally, we welcome anybody who wants to make this note cleaner.
-We appreciate the style of *language lawyer* and *practical applicability*, but we don't want to have any of the extremes of both types.
+We appreciate the style of *Language Lawyer* and *Practical Applicability*, but we don't want to have any of the extremes of both types, because both of them in extreme limits do not help create new algorithms and new software.

 # Prepare Environment

-To reproduce code snippets you need to have a C++ IDE ( e.g. [Visual Studio](https://visualstudio.microsoft.com/), [QtCreator](https://www.qt.io/product/development-tools), [Xcode](https://developer.apple.com/xcode/), [CLion](https://www.jetbrains.com/clion/) ) or command line environment in which you will compile and link code snippets.
-Because currently there are plenty of versions of C++ programming language, you will need to provide compiler information about the version of the standard that you're going to use.
+To reproduce code snippets you need to have a C++ IDE ( e.g. [Visual Studio](https://visualstudio.microsoft.com/), [QtCreator](https://www.qt.io/product/development-tools), [Xcode](https://developer.apple.com/xcode/), [CLion](https://www.jetbrains.com/clion/) ) or command line environment in which you will launch compiler and linker to compile and link code snippets.
+Currently there are plenty of versions of C++ programming language, and you will need to provide compiler information about the version of the language standard that you're going to use.

-It can be accomplished by providing the compiler with special flags:
+It can be accomplished by providing the compiler with special flags to compiler program.
+If you are using Integrated Development Environment (IDE) it can be done with extra help from it's Graphical User Interface (GUI) or you should find a way to adjust compiler flags in it manually in IDE dependent way:

 * **Visual Studio/MSVC.** Specify `/std:c++20` or `/std:c++latest` for
 [MSVC](https://learn.microsoft.com/en-us/cpp/build/reference/std-specify-language-standard-version?view=msvc-170) compiler.
-Use *MSVC 19.30)* or higher.
+Please use *MSVC 19.30* or higher for code snippets in the text.
 Visual Studio 2022 Community Edition is distributed with *MSVC 19.32* at the moment of writing this text.
-The MSVC version list can be obtained from [wiki](https://en.wikipedia.org/wiki/Microsoft_Visual_C%2B%2B).
+The MSVC version list can be obtained from [MSVC Wiki](https://en.wikipedia.org/wiki/Microsoft_Visual_C%2B%2B).

 * **GCC**.
-Specify `-x c++ --std=c++20` if you're using Gnu Compiler Collection ([GCC](https://gcc.gnu.org/onlinedocs/gcc-3.3.6/gcc/G_002b_002b-and-GCC.html)).
-Please use *GCC 10.1* or newer.
-The GCC version list is available [here](https://gcc.gnu.org/releases.html).
+Specify `-x c++ --std=c++20` if you're using GNU Compiler Collection ([GCC](https://gcc.gnu.org/onlinedocs/gcc-3.3.6/gcc/G_002b_002b-and-GCC.html)).
+Please use *GCC 10.1* or higher for code snppets in the text.
+The GCC version list is available [GCC-Releases](https://gcc.gnu.org/releases.html).

-* **CLANG**.
+* **CLANG/LLVM**.
 Specify `--std=c++20` if you're using [CLang](https://clang.llvm.org/).
-Please use *Clang 10.0.0* or newer.
-The Clang/LLVM version list is available [here](https://releases.llvm.org/).
+Please use *Clang 10.0.0* or higher.
+The Clang/LLVM version list is available [LLVM-Relesases](https://releases.llvm.org/).

 # Support of Various Features by Compilers Vendors

-Compiler vendors are hard at work to catch up with all new features.
+Compiler vendors are hard at work to catch up with all new features, which start to appear every three years, starting from paradigm shift which has been happend after 2011.

-You can keep track of which compiler supports which features of C++11/14/17/20/23 based on this table:
+You can keep track which compiler supports which features of C++11/14/17/20/23 based on this table:
 [https://en.cppreference.com/w/cpp/compiler_support](https://en.cppreference.com/w/cpp/compiler_support)

-An alternative (standardized way) to check the presence of some features (from C++2020) is using [feature test macro](#13-feature-test-macro).
+An alternative and standardized way starting from C++2020 is to check the presence of some features using [feature test macro](#13-feature-test-macro).
 The list of available macros is available here: https://en.cppreference.com/w/cpp/feature_test

 # Glossary

 **C/C++**.
 By C/C++, we mean C or C++ programming languages.
 Formally these are two different languages.
-And we will use this only as a shorthand from time to time.

 **A Shallow Copy.** A shallow copy contains copies of all members of an object one by one.
 If the copied members are pointers to dynamic memory, then only pointers by themselves are copied.
 Objects to which data pointers refer are not taken into consideration during shallow copying.